-The Adult Traveling Companion all-inclusive registration fee is $850 OECD Country/$450 non-OECD Country and includes 4 nights lodging and all meals, resort facilities and airport shuttle.
+The Adult Traveling Companion all-inclusive registration fee is $895 OECD Country/$495 non-OECD Country and includes 4 nights lodging and all meals, resort facilities and airport shuttle.
 Airfare and other personal expenses not included.
 To bring an Adult Traveling Companion, the primary Delegate must be registered for a private room.
 To add your Adult Traveling Companion to your existing registration, contact Registrar Tracie.

 Traveling Companions may attend all networking receptions and events, all recreational programs and all evening activities.
 However, 9am – 6pm daily – OC’s signature Leadership Circles, Capacity Building Lunch Clinics and afternoon SDG, Region, Role and Cross-Sector Sessions – are reserved for full Delegates only.
-Companions who wish to participate in these programs should register as full Delegates ($2950.00, standard hotel double occupancy).
-See Delegate Suite-Sharing.
+Companions who wish to participate in these programs should register as Suite-Sharing Delegates (see Delegate Suite-Sharing).

 While Delegates are in the daily Leadership Circles, Capacity Building Lunch Clinics and afternoon SDG, Region, Role and Cross-Sector Sessions, Traveling Companions may at their own expense use the spa services or arrange offsite excursions ranging from golf, snorkeling and swimming with dolphins to cultural explorations.
 Spa and excursion appointments can be made upon arrival; fees vary by activity.

 Children: 2 Years to 15 Years